rlucente-se-jboss/flightgear-kiosk-demo/README.md

 # FlightGear Demo with RHEL Image Mode
+RHEL Image Mode enables management of edge device systems in a simplified way by taking advantage of container application infrastructure.
+By packaging operating system updates as an OCI container, RHEL Image Mode simplifies the distribution and deployment of operating systems and their updates, easing the amount of resources necessary to maintain a disparate fleet of edge devices.

-RHEL Image Mode enables an edge device to completely change it's operating system image by switching to a different bootable container image from the one that's currently running.
-This demo illustrates that in a very visual way where multiple bootable container images are built and then easily swapped out on an edge device.
+This demo shows both an edge device completely changing it's operating system by switching to a different bootable container image from the one that's currently running.
+Additionally, this demo shows how an operating system can be updated by pushing an updated container image to the registry and then pulling the deltas and applying them.
+This demo illustrates that in a very visual and audible way where multiple bootable container images are built to swap the edge device and update drivers on the edge device.

 To make this interesting, this demo runs the open source FlightGear flight simulator on a edge device using RHEL Image Mode.
 The simulator will run in kiosk mode with a session for an unprivileged user.
-A privileged user will also be configured on the edge device to enable switching the bootable container image.
+A privileged user will also be configured on the edge device to enable switching and updating the bootable container image.

 ## Demo Setup
 Start with a minimal install of RHEL 9.4 either on baremetal or on a guest